akshitagupta15june/TweetForgeit/README.md

-# TweetForge: AI-Powered Twitter Content Creator
+# TweetForgeit: AI-Powered Twitter Content Creator

 TweetForge is a Python script designed to enhance your Twitter experience by automating the generation and posting of tweets.
 Leveraging the power of OpenAI's GPT-3 and Tweepy, this project showcases the seamless integration of natural language generation with the Twitter API for creative and engaging content creation.